hyxos/www.tzi.cards/content/deck/index.md

 ---
 ## An Ancient Past

 TZI Cards draw their inspiration from a variety of sources, primarily the ancient Chinese system of *Ganzhi*.
-Explore the origins and background of the cards in the [Lore](lore) section.
+(See [Lore](lore)).

 ## A New Beginning
-TZI Cards incorporate a new figure, the [TZI Glyph](tzi-glpyh) which can be seen as not only as way to uniquely identify each card but also to reveal patterns previously obscured.
+**TZI Cards** incorporate a new figure, the [TZI Glyph](tzi-glpyh) which can be seen as not only as way to uniquely identify each card but also to reveal patterns previously obscured.

 ### TZI Cards vs Traditional Playing Cards
-If you are already familiar with playing games with traditional playing cards, in order to help explain the organization of a deck of TZI Cards, here are a few key differences that can be kept in mind...
+If you are already familiar with traditional playing cards here are a few key differences to keep in mind...

 #### Seniority vs Rank